Star Trek homeSkip to main content

 Since the explosion of new Star Trek TV series — starting with Star Trek: Discovery in 2017 — the franchise has continued to demonstrate how the mind itself can create some of the best kinds of science fiction stories.

-In 2022, the third season of Star Trek: Lower Decks gave us "Reflections," in which Rutherford has to battle within his own mindscape to defeat a younger, more reckless, and dangerous version of himself.
-That same year, in Star Trek: Picard's second season episode "Monsters," Tallinn journeys inside the mind of Jean-Luc, encountering not just a younger version of the titular hero, but his mother and father, too.
+In 2022, the third season of gave us "," in which Rutherford has to battle within his own mindscape to defeat a younger, more reckless, and dangerous version of himself.
+That same year, in 's second season episode "," Tallinn journeys inside the mind of Jean-Luc, encountering not just a younger version of the titular hero, but his mother and father, too.

-Also in 2022 (apparently a year of mindscapes!), Star Trek: Strange New Worlds gave us "The Elysian Kingdom," in which Dr. M'Benga's daughter Rukiya transforms the ship into a fairytale out of her own mind.
+Also in 2022 (apparently a year of mindscapes!), gave us "," in which Dr. M'Benga's daughter Rukiya transforms the ship into a fairytale out of her own mind.
 Well, it's not really her mind, but instead, based on a bedtime story her dad read to her, written by none other than Benny Russell.
 Seriously, is it possible he's writing everything as you’re reading this?

 Discovery's Mindscape Comes Full Circle